-- which may have implications on your ability to continue with the Apprenticeship Programme. - 2.6 We will monitor how many consecutive modules you do not complete successfully.
+- 2.5 You will be deemed not to be making sufficient academic progress as per the definition in Section 2.2 if you have not successfully completed three consecutive modules as part of your undergraduate study. - You will be considered to have not successfully completed a module if you have been withdrawn from the Apprenticeship Programme, or you are deferred from the module after it begins, or if you receive a fail result for the module in either your first attempt or a resit or resubmission attempt.
+Your APDM (or equivalent contact) will contact both you and your Employer if you have failed one undergraduate module, which may have implications on your ability to continue with the Apprenticeship Programme. - 2.7 We will monitor how many consecutive modules you do not complete successfully.
 If you stop studying or fail two or more undergraduate modules in succession, we will apply an additional status to your student record.
 These statuses are explained in detail in Sections 3.2 and 3.3 of this document.